Democratic Socialists of America: Resurgence (2016–present)

+Dirty break strategy

 This growth transformed the organization's character and strategy.
 It moved from a system of annual mailed membership checks to monthly recurring payments tied to income, and its nonprofit arm hired communications professionals who had previously worked on mainstream Democratic campaigns.
 DSA shifted away from the realignment strategy of working within the party establishment, instead adopting an electoral model focused on building its own independent capacity to run openly socialist candidates accountable to DSA's political agenda, often in primaries against incumbent Democrats.

 This strategy has been described as a "dirty break" aiming to build a "self-standing political force" that could eventually lead to a new labor-socialist party.
 The 2019 national convention formally endorsed Sanders's 2020 presidential campaign and affirmed the organization's commitment to building an independent, working-class political organization.
-Consistent with its electoral strategy strategy, DSA did not endorse Democratic nominee Hillary Clinton in 2016.
-In 2020, it organized their members to vote and organize against Trump after Sanders lost the Democratic nomination to Joe Biden.
+Consistent with its electoral strategy, DSA did not endorse Democratic nominee Hillary Clinton in 2016.
+In 2020, it organized its members to vote and organize against Trump after Sanders lost the Democratic nomination to Joe Biden.

 The strategy also created conflict with the Democratic establishment; in the 2021 Buffalo mayoral election, DSA-backed primary winner India Walton was defeated in the general election by incumbent Byron Brown, who ran as a write-in candidate and framed his victory as a "rebuke of socialism".
 The organization made no endorsement in the 2024 presidential election, with its National Political Committee releasing a statement that read, "This choice sucks; join DSA so we can have a good option someday."
-Many DSA members actively campaigned against Trump and for the Democratic party in 2024, but many were unwilling due to the Democratic Party's stance on Palestine.
+Many DSA members actively campaigned against Trump and for the Democratic Party in 2024, but many were unwilling due to the Democratic Party's stance on Palestine.